TwitchLib/TwitchLib/README.md

 For a complete list of TwitchClient events and calls, click <a href="https://swiftyspiffy.com/TwitchLib/Client/index.html" target="_blank">here</a>
 #### Twitchlib.API - CSharp
 Note: TwitchAPI is now a singleton class that needs to be instantiated with optional clientid and auth token.
-Please know that failure to provide at least a client id, and sometimes an access token will result in exceptions.
-The v3 subclass operates almost entirely on Twitch usernames. v5 and Helix operate almost entirely on Twitch user id's.
+Please know that failure to provide at least a client id, and sometimes an access token will result in exceptions. v5(Deprecated) and Helix operate almost entirely on Twitch user id's.
 There are methods in all Twitch api versions to get corresponding usernames/userids.

 ```csharp
 using System.Collections.Generic;